How to Keep your Indoor Griddle/Grill Clean or At Least Presentable

-Steps to Clean Integrated Griddle
+Easy Steps to Clean an Integrated Griddle

 All of these steps might not be necessary if you keep your griddle clean after each use.
 I scrape mine down while it’s hot (step 1), but I hadn’t truly cleaned it because I didn’t know how to.
 Now that I’ve learned the process, I probably won’t need to do the last step very often.

-- If you still have lots of dark areas on the griddle as I did, use a pumice/brick on the darker spots.
+- If you still have lots of dark areas on the griddle pan as I did, use a pumice/brick on the darker spots.
 This creates a lot of chalky dust and debris.

-- Scrape the debris with your spatula.
+- Scrape the debris with your metal scraper.

 - Reapply oil oil with your nylon scrubber.